ranazrad/pr-notifier/README.md

 ## pr-notifier
-Print out all PRs in the last 7 days usign Github API
+Printing out all PRs in the last 7 days using Github API